 Training materials necessary to pass the goose identification test required for Goose Management Area 2A and 2B consist of a home study booklet and a one hour video, both titled "Pacific Northwest Goose Management."

-The booklet is available at the Olympia and Regional Offices of WDFW, and the video is available through Videoland Productions, Inc., 805 College Street SE, Lacey, WA 98503.
+The booklet and video can be downloaded from the WDFW website at: wdfw.wa.gov/hunting/canada\goose.
+The booklet is also available at the Olympia and Regional Offices of WDFW, and the video is available through Videoland Productions, Inc., 4708 Pacific Ave.
+SE, Lacey, WA 98503.
 Videoland Productions, Inc. accepts major credit cards, checks, and money orders.
-Their number is 360-491-1332 and the fax is (360) 491-1333.
-The booklet and video can also be downloaded from the WDFW website at: wdfw.wa.gov/wlm/game/water/canada_goose.htm.
+Their number is 360-491-1332.

+Goose identification testing can be completed online at: wdfw.wa.gov/hunting/canada\goose.

-Goose identification testing will be conducted at WDFW offices (see page 11) by appointment only (call for schedule).
-New hunters and those who had 2007-08 hunting authorizations invalidated for Goose Management Area 2 will be expected to pass an exam with a minimum of 80% to receive their 2009-10 hunting authorization.
+Goose identification testing can also be completed at WDFW offices (see page 13) by appointment only (call to schedule).
+New hunters and those who had hunting authorizations invalidated for Goose Management Area 2 will be expected to pass an exam with a minimum of 80% to receive their 2011-12 hunting authorization.
 Hunters who fail a test must wait 28 days before retesting, and will not be issued a reciprocal authorization until that time.
-Goose identification testing can also be completed online at: wdfw.wa.gov/wlm/game/water/canada_goose.htm.